Squamish, British Columbia: Politics

 The current mayor of Squamish is Armand Hurford, who won the 2022 election, after having served as a council member.
-Previous mayors have included Karen Elliot (2018-2022) Patricia Heintzman (2014-2018); Rob Kirkham (2011-2014); Greg Gardner (2008-2011); Ian Sutherland (2002–2008) among others.
+Previous mayors have included Karen Elliot (2018-2022); Patricia Heintzman (2014-2018); Rob Kirkham (2011-2014); Greg Gardner (2008-2011); Ian Sutherland (2002–2008) among others.
 Current council members are Lauren Greenlaw, Eric Andersen, John French, Andrew Hamilton, Chris Pettingill, and Jenna Stoner.
 The municipality is part of the Squamish-Lillooet Regional District.

 On the provincial level, Squamish is in the West Vancouver-Sea to Sky electoral district.
-The MLA is Jordan Sturdy (BC Liberal).
-He was elected in the 2013 provincial election after his predecessor, Joan McIntyre, also of the British Columbia Liberal Party, retired from politics.
-Sturdy was the sitting mayor of the town of Pemberton at the time of his election to the British Columbia Legislature.
-He was re-elected in the 2017 provincial election and appointed the critic for Transportation and Infrastructure.
+The current MLA is Jeremy Valeriote (BC Green Party).
+He was elected in the 2024 provincial election after running and losing to Jordan Sturdy (BC Liberal Party) in the 2020 provincial election by 41 votes.

 Federally, Squamish is a part of the West Vancouver—Sunshine Coast—Sea to Sky Country electoral district.
 It is represented by Patrick Weiler of the Liberal Party of Canada, who took office after the 2019 Canadian federal election.

 Education

 Squamish has five English language public elementary schools: Brackendale Elementary, Garibaldi Highlands Elementary, Mamquam Elementary, Squamish Elementary, and Valleycliffe Elementary.
 Under the Sea to Sky Learning Connections, the public schools district also manages Sea to Sky Online, Sea to Sky Alternative, Cultural Journeys, and Learning Expeditions.
 The Conseil scolaire francophone de la Colombie-Britannique operates one Francophone primary school in that city: the école Les Aiglons.
 There are two public secondary schools – Howe Sound Secondary School and Don Ross Middle School – as well as the board office for School District 48 Howe Sound.

-Squamish hosts three private schools: Squamish Montessori Elementary School, Cedar Valley Waldorf School, and Coast Mountain Academy for grades 7 through 12.
-Coast Mountain Academy is located in the campus of Quest University.
+Squamish hosts three private schools: Squamish Montessori Elementary School, Cedar Valley Waldorf School, and Coast Mountain Academy for grades seven through 12.
+Coast Mountain Academy is located next to Capilano University's Squamish campus.

 Capilano University offers post-secondary education through its Squamish campus, including diploma programs and university transfer courses.
-Quest University, which opened in September 2007, is Canada's first private, non-profit, secular university, though only has an enrolment of less than 5000 students.
+It bought the campus of Quest University, which opened in September 2007 and closed in April 2023, and was Canada's first private, non-profit, secular university.